Stock Investment Strategies

 There are a number of different ways to approach stock investing, but nearly all of them fall under one of three basic styles: value investing, growth investing, or index investing.
 These stock investment strategies follow the mindset of an investor and the strategy they utilize to invest is affected by a number of factors, such as the investor’s financial situation, investing goals, and risk tolerance.

 The strategy of value investing, in simple terms, means buying stocks of companies that the marketplace has undervalued.
-The goal is not to invest in no-name companies that haven’t been recognized for their potential – that falls more in the venue of penny stock investing.
+The goal is not to invest in no-name companies that haven’t been recognized for their potential – that falls more in the venue of speculative or penny stock investing.
 Value investors typically buy into strong companies that are trading at low prices that an investor believes don’t reflect the company’s true value.
 Value investing is all about getting the best deal, similar to getting a great discount on a designer brand.

 When we say that a stock is undervalued, we mean that an analysis of their financial statements indicates that the price the stock is trading at is lower than it should be, based on the company’s intrinsic value.
 This might be indicated by things such as a low price-to-book ratio (a financial ratio favored by value investors) and a high dividend yield, which represents the amount in dividends a company pays out each year relative to the price of each share.